 HP is slowly but surely building back the name that made it a widely beloved PC maker back in the day.
 And, it’s done so with laptops, the same brand of mobile workhorses that were thought to be dead just a few years ago.
 But, thanks to the advent of Windows 10 and convertible laptops that no longer suck, even the best HP laptop is getting better every day.
 These days, we’ve seen HP become a company concentrating on design flair rather than cheapness.

-In some ways, that means bringing its increasingly prominent ‘privacy filter,’ called SureView, to an ever-expanding lot of devices.
+In some ways, this means the reintroduction of its increasingly prominent ‘privacy filter,’ called SureView, to an ever-expanding range of devices.
 In others, it equates to the gorgeous gold trimmings we’re seeing on HP’s high-end offerings, like the HP Spectre line of Ultrabooks and 2-in-1s.
-To help you find the set of features that meets your demands, we’ve gone hands-on with a plethora of different hardware, narrowing our picks down to the 5 best HP laptops you can buy.
+To help you find the best HP laptop for your demands, we’ve gone hands on with a wide range of hardware, narrowing our picks down to the 5 best HP laptops on the market in 2018.

 1. HP Spectre x360

 The perfect hybird laptop

 CPU: 8th Gen Intel Core i5 – i7 | Graphics: : Intel HD Graphics 620 | RAM: 8GB – 16GB | Screen: 13.3-inch, FHD (1,920 x 1,080) – UHD (3,840 x 2,160) | Storage: 256GB – 1TB SSD

 Over the last few years, HP has been perfecting its flagship 13-inch convertible laptop – and it’s been one of our favorite 2-in-1 laptops for a few years running.
 It features perfectly slim bezels and it’s lightweight enough to use as a tablet comfortably.
 As a regular notebook, you won’t find many with a better keyboard, brighter display or two Windows Hello biometric solutions.